Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 \subsubsection{Canceling parallels}

-For future reference we note here the following easily-checked lemma: \begin{lem} The composition $\sigma_{ji'}\circ\sigma_{i'i''}\circ s_{i'}\circ\delta_{i'}\circ\delta_{i}$ is the identity map on $\cT_n(\pi,m)$. \end{lem} Lemma~\ref{lem:canceling-parallels} describes the effect on the intersection invariant that corresponds to including two parallel copies $A'_i$ and $A''_i$ of $A_i$, switching the orientation on $A''_i$, then recombining $A'_i$ and $A''_i$ by an internal sum into a single $i'$th component, and then internal summing this combined $i'$th component into any $j$th component of $A$.
-(Note that applying this operation to a link obviously preserves the isotopy class of the link.)
+We note here the following easily-checked lemma, which will be used in Section~\ref{sec:proof-thm-in-X-L}: \begin{lem} The composition $\sigma_{ji'}\circ\sigma_{i'i''}\circ s_{i''}\circ\delta_{i'}\circ\delta_{i}$ is the identity map on $\cT_n(m)$. $\square$ \end{lem} Lemma~\ref{lem:canceling-parallels} describes the effect on the intersection invariant that corresponds to including two parallel copies $A'_i$ and $A''_i$ of $A_i$, switching the orientation on $A''_i$, then recombining $A'_i$ and $A''_i$ by an internal sum into a single $i'$th component, and then internal summing this combined $i'$th component into any $j$th component of $A$.
+(Note that applying the analogous sequence of operations to a link obviously preserves the isotopy class of the link.)